How We Work

 Our research indicates both passive (index-based) investing and active management have merits.
 We analyze each asset class independently to determine which approach is most advantageous, then utilize screening techniques to identify the most attractive securities.

 The publicly traded opportunity set is enormous.
-As of 2021, global fixed income markets exceeded $120 trillion and global equity markets exceed $100 trillion.
-The United States represents just over half of the global equity market.
+As of 2024, global fixed income markets exceeded $140 trillion and global equity markets exceed $120 trillion.
+The United States represents more than half of the global equity market.